 - 1. The racing surface is defined as the marked course and its curbing only.
 Pit lanes, runoff areas, grasscrete sections, et al are expressly excluded from the racing surface. - 2.
 Positions or time gained by leaving the racing surface should be yielding back or a penalty appropriate to the advantage gained may be levied. - 3.
 The area of the track marked by the pit entry and pit exit blend lines is generally on the racing surface and shall be considered part of the racing surface unless otherwise stated.
 All drivers on the track must be aware of cars entering and exiting pit lane in this blend area.
 The onus is on drivers entering or exiting pit lane to avoid contact with cars still on the track. - 4.
 No driver is to drive against the natural direction of the course except to rejoin from the incident, and in that case drive against the direction as little as possible; or by order of race control.
-Driving against the direction of the course for any period of time apart from the time permitted will result in immediate disqualification and potential further actions.

-3. Car-to-Car Contact

-- 1. It is the responsibility of all drivers to avoid excessive or unnecessary physical contact between cars. - 2.
+Driving against the direction of the course for any period of time apart from the time permitted will result in immediate disqualification and potential further actions. - 3.
+Car-to-Car Contact - 1.
+It is the responsibility of all drivers to avoid excessive or unnecessary physical contact between cars. - 2.
 All competitors have the right to "racing room" on the marked racing surface.
-"Racing room" is defined as sufficient space to allow a competitor to safely maintain control of his/her car in close quarters during racing conditions, and stay on the racing surface. - 3.
-Bump-drafting is prohibited at all times in open-wheel cars, unless expressly permitted.
-Bump-drafting is permissible on all cars with covered wheels, except where expressly prohibited.
+"Racing room" is defined as sufficient space to allow a competitor to safely maintain control of his/her car in close quarters during racing conditions, and stay on the racing surface.

-4. Pit Lane

-- 1. All cars, while traveling through the pit lane and not in the process of entering or exiting a pit stall shall stay in the "Fast lane" the lane furthest away from the pit stalls. - 2.
-Cars in the "fast lane" have right-of-way over cars stopping and starting from pit stalls. - 3.
-Drivers exiting the garages or pit stalls shall do so in a safe manner, ensuring the pit lane is clear for insertion. - 4.
+- Bump-drafting is prohibited at all times in open-wheel cars, unless expressly permitted.
+Bump-drafting is permissible on all cars with covered wheels, except where expressly prohibited. - 4.
+Pit Lane - 1.
+All cars, while traveling through the pit lane and not in the process of entering or exiting a pit stall shall stay in the "Fast lane" the lane furthest away from the pit stalls. - 2.
+Under no circumstance shall a driver who enters the pitlane after departing the safety car queue leave a single-file formation with other cars who departed the safety car queue to enter the pitlane. - 3.
+Under no circumstance shall a driver who enters pitlane after departing the safety car queue exceed safety car pace while entering the pitlane. - 4.
+When pitting as part of a group of cars, those drivers toward the front end of the group shall use pit stalls towards pit exit, those drivers towards the back end of the group shall use pit stalls towards pit entry. - 5.
+Cars in the "fast lane" have right-of-way over cars stopping and starting from pit stalls. - 6.
+Drivers exiting the garages or pit stalls shall do so in a safe manner, ensuring the pit lane is clear for insertion. - 7.
 Drivers serving Drive-Through penalties shall say as close to the outside edge of the fast lane while serving the penalty.
-Any driver who crosses over one or more pit stalls while serving the penalty may be considered to have shortcut the pit lane and may see the penalty re-issued. - 5.
+Any driver who crosses over one or more pit stalls while serving the penalty may be considered to have shortcut the pit lane and may see the penalty re-issued. - 8.
 If you miss all pit boxes by more than 3 car lengths, you must exit pit lane and return the next lap.
 Heading in the wrong direction in pit lane without race control permission will result in a minimum of a Stop-Go Penalty.